memgraph/docs/cloud/cloud-projects.md

 sidebar_label: Cloud projects
 ---

+After you've created a Memgraph Cloud project, you can pause and resume it, delete, backup, restore, clone and resize it.

-## Create a new Memgraph project
+## Create a new Memgraph Cloud project

 If you are using a 14-day free trial version of Memgraph Cloud, you can create one project that uses up to 2GB of RAM.

-If you are using a paid version of Memgraph Cloud, you can create a maximum of 3 projects with the following [rates](/payment.md).
+If you are using a paid version of Memgraph Cloud, you can create a maximum of 3 projects with the following [rates](payment).
 If you need more projects, feel free to [contact us](/memgraph/help_center).

 To create a new project: